UniversityProjects/FEM1/README.md

 -----
 Lesson 2

- - Implementation Of The KTs Matrices Calculation
+ - Implementation Of The KTs Matrices Computation
- - Implementation Of The General KT Matrix (As a sparse matrix)
+ - Implementation Of The General K Matrix Computation (Memorized as a sparse matrix)

 -----